 Functional movement started to shape her yoga practice and teaching, and it was a natural progression from there for Ella to start playing around with adding in some kettlebells and dumbbells to her sessions on the yoga mat.
 Running started to come back into her routine too - something that she hadn't done since her teens.
 What she had once perceived as the dreaded daily "exercise", had now become an extension of her embodied movement practice.
 She found that by applying the same mindfulness that she would on the yoga mat, she was able to enjoy any sporting or movement modality.
 By staying connected to her body's experience, Ella could now respect and love what her body could do for her.

 Most recently, Ella has completed her Personal Trainer Certification through Open Polytechnic and Skills Active Aotearoa.
 This new step has opened a door for her to take her place in the world of strength, fitness and nutrition.
-She continues to offer Functional Yoga classes and private sessions, while she deepens her knowledge of the science behind human movement in her new role as Personal Trainer.
 You can find her every Thursday morning teaching yoga at Kanuka Yoga Space, or training clients throughout the week at Tomfit Gym.
 She also offers a mobile service for private yoga or PT sessions at her clients' homes or nearby parks.

 To book in with Ella, email or call her and check out her payment packages by clicking the button below.